Tiger FM

 At least 20 Members of Parliament have so far expressed interest in securing the party flag for the two top parliamentary positions.

-Speaking to journalists at the party Electoral Commission headquarters in Kampala, the chairperson of the commission, Tanga Odoi, explained the next step following the conclusion of the expression of interest exercise.
+Speaking to journalists at the party Electoral Commission headquarters in Kampala, the chairperson of the commission, Tanga Odoi, outlined the next steps following the conclusion of the expression of interest exercise.

-“I want to thank the party members for expressing interest in the positions of Speaker and Deputy Speaker.
-Today (yesterday), we have been able to receive three Members of Parliament wanting to be Speaker, and 16 seeking the opportunity to become Deputy Speaker,” he said.
+“I want to thank party members for expressing interest in the positions of Speaker and Deputy Speaker.
+Today (yesterday), we have received three Members of Parliament seeking the Speakership and 16 seeking the position of Deputy Speaker,” he said.

-Dr. Odoi further revealed that Persis Namuganza also expressed interest despite being an independent MP.
+Dr Odoi further revealed that Persis Namuganza also expressed interest despite being an Independent Member of Parliament.

-He noted that the party’s Central Executive Committee was expected to convene today to determine the official flag bearers for the two positions before forwarding the names to the NRM caucus.
+He noted that the party’s Central Executive Committee was expected to meet to determine the official flag bearers for the two positions before forwarding the names to the NRM Caucus.

-“We believe that by evening we shall have known the winners.
-And if it should be by voting, my team is ready to conduct the exercise.
-I also want to make it clear that the expression of interest exercise has been free of charge,” Dr. Odoi emphasized.
+“We believe that by evening we shall know the winners.
+If voting is required, my team is ready to conduct the exercise.
+I also want to make it clear that the expression of interest exercise has been free of charge,” Dr Odoi emphasised.

 Among those who expressed interest in the Speakership race is Oboth Oboth.
-Others seeking the Deputy Speakership include Thomas Tayebwa, Rose Obiga, Susan Nakawuki, Catherine Lamwaka, and Persis Namuganza, among others.
+Others seeking the Deputy Speakership include Thomas Tayebwa, Rose Obiga, Susan Nakawuki, Catherine Lamwaka and Persis Namukuga, among others.

-Several female MPs argued that women should continue occupying at least one of the two top parliamentary offices, noting that since Betty Amongi became Deputy Speaker during the 6th Parliament, women have consistently held either the Speaker or Deputy Speaker position.
+Several female MPs argued that women should continue to occupy at least one of the two top parliamentary offices, noting that since Betty Amongi became Deputy Speaker during the 6th Parliament, women have consistently held either the Speaker or Deputy Speaker position.

-Out of the 529 Members of Parliament, 377 belong to the NRM party, giving the ruling party confidence that it has strong chances of retaining both offices.
+Out of the 529 Members of Parliament, 377 belong to the NRM party, giving the ruling party confidence that it has strong prospects of retaining both offices.

-Speaking during the ceremony, Serunkuuma John Bosco from the National Unity Platform (NUP) called for unity and cooperation among leaders.
+Speaking during the ceremony, Serunkuuma John Bosco of the National Unity Platform (NUP) called for unity and cooperation among leaders.

-“I want to thank God for this opportunity to serve the people of Nansana Municipality as their Mayor.
-I want to assure you that I am not going to disappoint, and I will work with everyone, including those who do not belong to the NUP party.
-Politics is done; now it is time for work,” he said.
+“I thank God for this opportunity to serve the people of Nansana Municipality as their Mayor.
+I assure you that I will not disappoint, and I will work with everyone, including those who do not belong to the NUP party.
+Politics is over; now it is time for work,” he said.

 He also pledged to improve the welfare of councillors during his tenure.

-Nansana Municipality has a total of 61 councillors, with the majority belonging to the NRM party.
+Nansana Municipality has a total of 61 councillors, the majority of whom belong to the NRM party.